Aerospace Engineering at UCLA

 Program Highlights

-Learn the fundamentals of flight mechanics, aerodynamics, propulsion systems, and aircraft design.
+Learn the fundamentals of flight mechanics, aerodynamics, propulsion systems, aircraft design, and more.

-Understand the key differences between aeronautical and astronautical engineering and use basic orbital mechanics with industry-standard software.
+Understand the key differences between aeronautical and astronautical engineering and use basic orbital mechanics.

 Engage with professionals in the field about the latest advancements in aerospace engineering and flight technology.